 A diverse student body provides an environment where students can draw from each other’s unique experience to tackle problems that affect the world.
 Armour College of Engineering’s has over 2,300 students, of which 48% are from foreign countries.
 Engineering is a field dominated by males, but ACE is proud to share that 25% of students are female and is currently lead by its first female Dean, Natacha DePaola, PhD.
 ACE students make up over 33% of the entire student body at Illinois, and 50% of the entire graduate student body - making it the largest of the schools that collectively make up IIT.

 Under the direction of Dean Natacha DePaola, Ph.D., Armour College of Engineering has risen among the ranks of all public, private, and national universities achieving a Best Undergraduate Engineering Program (USNWR) rank of 63rd in the United States in 2014.
 ACE also boasts and exceptional job placement rate of over 80% of graduating students in 2012.
 Not only do our alumni find jobs, they get paid more.
 IIT was also ranked #5 among Midwestern universities for the salary potential of its graduates that earn a bachelors degree.

 Armour College of Engineering (ACE) understands that forward thinking is necessary to remain at the cutting edge of engineering.
-The school is currently renovating what has been known as the Engineering 1 Building in order to bring it into the 21st century.
-It will be christened the John T. Rettaliata Engineering Center and will make a defining statement about the university’s distinctive brand of engineering education.
+The school has recently renovated what has been known as the Engineering 1 Building -bringing it into the 21st century.
+It is now The John T. Rettaliata Engineering Center and is making a defining statement about the university’s distinctive brand of engineering education.
 The five engineering concentrations that make up ACE are currently located in several buildings on the IIT campus.
 This creates not just physical separations, it impedes collaboration and the exchange of information and knowledge.
 Moreover, teaching methods have evolved beyond the traditional classroom model and now necessitate spaces and environments that promote a fluid and multi-directional exchange of ideas and information.
 ACE has also launched several initiatives to promote women’s role in engineering.